Azure/azure-quickstart-templates/101-vm-ws2016-visualstudio2019/GettingStarted-wsvs.md

 - *adminPassword:* Password requirements between 12 to 72 characters and have lower and upper characters, a digit and a special character (Regex match [\W_])

-- *vmName:* The name of your Virtual Machine.
-There is a default value, but you can change it during your deployment.
-Also, know that the maximum characters allowed are 15.
+- *resourceGroup:* The Resource Group that will have your deployment.
+We go in details on the next section.

 Let's rock with the Deployment.

 ## Deployment

-There are a few ways to deploy this template.
+There are a few ways to deploy your template.
 You can use [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli), [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or your favorite SDK.

-For this task, we will deploy using the Portal and Azure CLI, I choose to use the Visual Code with Azure CLI extensions, if you like, you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
-You don't need to use the Visual Code, you can stick with the old good always present **Command Line** on Windows or any **bash terminal**.
+For this task, we going to deploy using Visual Code and the portal and a little surprise for you at the end. :D

+For Azure CLI I choose to use the Visual Code with Azure CLI extensions, if you like, you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
+But bare in mind that you don't need to use the Visual Code, you can stick with the old good always present **Command Line** on Windows or any **bash terminal**.

 ### Using Azure CLI with Visual Code